Ankan-Das/AegisFL/README.md

 **Privacy-Preserving Federated Learning at Scale — Secure, Compliant, and Cloud-Native.**

-AegisFL is a **production-ready federated learning platform** designed to train models across thousands of decentralized clients while ensuring strict data privacy.
+AegisFL is a **non-production-ready federated learning platform** designed to train models across thousands of decentralized clients while ensuring strict data privacy.
 It combines **TensorFlow Federated** with **Differential Privacy**, **Secure Aggregation**, and **TLS-encrypted communication** to protect user data and meet regulatory standards.

 ![banner](/assets/banner.png)